Emile Mond: Family

 Francis was killed while flying in France on 15 May 1918: to honor him, Emile Mond established the Francis Mond Professorship of Aeronautical Engineering at Cambridge, the first British chair in that subject.
 Originally attached to the Special Board for Mathematics, the professorship was assigned on its creation in 1923 to the Special Board for Engineering Studies, and in 1927 to the Faculty of Engineering.

 Personal life

 Emile Mond was created Officier de la Légion d'honneur by the French Government and Officier de l'Ordre de Leopold by the King of the Belgians.

-Emile Mond's wife was a talented musician and held private chamber music concerts.
-Mr. and Mrs. Mond made their home a centre of the most friendly and generous hospitality and of the most cultured social life of London.
+Emile Mond's wife was a musician and held private chamber music concerts.
+Mr. and Mrs. Mond made their home a centre of hospitality and of the cultured social life of London.